poterlowicz-lab/hcnv-uk/README.md

 Only a few CNV tools are available in Galaxy.
 So we are going to create documentation to show the process of wrapping the tools into Bioconda and then to Galaxy by:

-1. Locate the available tutorials on how to wrap a tool into Bioconda
+1. Locate the available tutorials for wrapping bioinformatics tools into Bioconda

 - This link, [how to containerise a bioinformatics tool into Bioconda](https://bioconda.github.io/contributor/index.html),  has all the information to contribute to Bioconda
 2. Locate the available tutorials on how to wrap a tool from Bioconda to Galaxy